kumar-selvakumaran/MBLBP_Kalman_tracking/readme.md

 <hr>
 <h2>Algorithm overview</h2>

-components of a general searching algorithm :
+components of a general tracking algorithm :
 - <b>appearance model</b> : to identify the features that distinguish the target object from other objects
 - <b>Motion Model</b> : to model the motion of the target object.
 This essentially allows us to predict the next possible location of the object in a video.
 - <b>Searching Strategy</b> : An efficient strategy searching for the target in relevant regions of the image  when the object is lost.